Manny Gould

-Emanuel Gould (May 30, 1904 – July 19, 1975) was an American animated cartoonist from the 1920s to the 1970s, best known for his contributions as a director, writer and animator for Screen Gems, and solely an animator for Warner Bros.
+Emanuel Gould (May 30, 1904 – July 19, 1975) was an American animated cartoonist from the 1920s to the 1970s, best known for his contributions as a director, writer and animator for Screen Gems, and as an animator for Warner Bros.
 Cartoons and DePatie–Freleng Enterprises.

 Career

-Manny Gould began his career as a teenager working for several New York-based animation studios.
-He would later partner with Ben Harrison to form the short lived Harrison-Gould studios.
-Both later moved to Winkler Pictures to work on the Krazy Kat cartoon series as animators, writers and directors.
-After Charles Mintz took over Winkler Pictures, the studio was moved to Los Angeles in 1931 to develop The Charles Mintz Studio (later renamed Screen Gems) after establishing a partnership with Columbia Pictures.
+Manny Gould's career as an animator began as a teenager working for several New York-based animation studios, such as the Barre-Bowers Studio, the Jefferson Film Corperation, and Inkwell Studios.
+After being accused by the Fleischer's for infringement, he would leave and later partner with Ben Harrison, Burt Gillett and Dick Huemer to form the short-lived Associated Animators Studio in 1925.
+They later moved to Winkler Pictures to work on the Krazy Kat cartoon series as animators, writers and directors.
+Gould and Harrison would then form another studio, Harrison-Gould, to produce the Krazy Kat cartoons for Winkler.

+After Charles Mintz took over Winkler Pictures, the studio was moved to Los Angeles in 1929 to develop The Charles Mintz Studio (later renamed Screen Gems) after establishing a partnership with Columbia Pictures.
 Also going with him were his sister Martha Barbara Gould and brothers Louis R., Allen, and Will Gould, a sports cartoonist for the Bronx Home News who drew the syndicated strip Red Barry in the 1930s and became a television and movie screenwriter.
+Rather than using their own studio, Gould and Harrison were subsequently assigned a unit within Screen Gems, which they helmed as co-directors, animators and storymen for the following decade.

-Gould would continue to work for the studio until 1941, when Columbia decided to "clean house" by laying off their in-house staff.
-He, along with Arthur Davis, Lou Lilly and Frank Tashlin, arrived at the Warner Brothers cartoon studio in 1942 where he worked as an animator for Bob Clampett.
-He would be credited in Clampett's latter shorts in the mid 40's, such as Buckaroo Bugs (1944), Baby Bottleneck (1946), The Great Piggy Bank Robbery (1946) and The Big Snooze (1946).
-Clampett however, left Warner Bros. in May 1945, and his unit was given to Arthur Davis.
-Gould would animate Davis' first three shorts until he moved to Robert McKimson's unit in 1947.
-Gould would also briefly freelance back to Screen Gems around the same time for the cartoon Mother Hubba-Hubba Hubbard.
+While Harrison's departure in 1940 dissolved their longtime partnership, Gould would continue to work for Screen Gems until 1941, when Columbia reorganized the studio by dismissing all of its Mintz-era staff.
+He would later move to Leon Schlesinger Productions (soon renamed Warner Bros.
+Cartoons) in 1943, joining fellow Screen Gems alumnus Arthur Davis, Lou Lilly and Frank Tashlin.
+Gould would be placed as an animator for Bob Clampett's unit, and worked on shorts such as Buckaroo Bugs (1944), Baby Bottleneck (1946), The Great Piggy Bank Robbery (1946) and The Big Snooze (1946).
+Clampett however, soon left Warner Bros., and his unit was given to Arthur Davis.
+Gould would animate Davis' first three shorts until he moved to Robert McKimson's unit months later; his first on-screen credit under McKimson appears on 1947's Crowing Pains.
+Gould would also briefly moonlight back in Screen Gems in at least three cartoons; Snap Happy Traps (1946), Cockatoos for Two (1947) and Mother Hubba-Hubba Hubbard (1947).

-His scenes can be identified for his loose rubber hose-like animation, preferring to the use of squash and stretch movements and strong acting, as well as overshooting.
-Micheal Barrier akin Gould's animation to "gaudy mini-carnivals".

 Gould was hired in 1947 by Jerry Fairbanks Productions as a director for its animation department, where Lilly had gone to head the story department.
-His last credited cartoon at Warner Bros. was released in 1949, with The Windblown Hare, with his final contribution being Hippety Hopper the same year, where he was left uncredited.
+His last credited cartoon at Warner Bros. (the Bugs Bunny short The Windblown Hare) was released in 1949, with his final contribution being Hippety Hopper the same year, where he was left uncredited.
 Lilly formed his own commercial animation company in 1952 and by the late 1950s hired Gould to be his animation director.